 I’ve recently attended some great user forums around the launch of key government digital services in New Zealand.
 As with all these types of forums, there are frank and open discussions about service delivery for citizens across the country.

-During presentations on a proposed governance model for new services, a question was asked as to why time was being spent on sounding out governance models during a beta stage of a project.
+During presentations on a proposed governance model for new services, a question was asked as to why time was being spent on sounding out governance models during a beta stage of an initiative.

 This scenario is but one example of a common misunderstanding around governance; that it is unnecessary or hindering in the rough and tumble of user research, prototyping, developing, designing out digital services that meet needs.